Research to Advance Health for All

-Our department is dedicated to conducting research that promotes health equity for all individuals.
+Our department is dedicated to conducting research that advances health outcomes for all individuals.

 We recognize that disparities in healthcare and health outcomes exist, and we are committed to identifying and addressing the root causes of these disparities through rigorous scientific inquiry.
 Through collaborative partnerships with communities and other organizations, the Department of Population Health Sciences strives to promote health equity and improve the health of all individuals.